ludimation/Winter/README.md

 Dark, mysterious, escort game with a twist.

 ## Summary
-Explore the dark forest as you follow the mysterious, spectral wolf.
+Explore the dark forest as you follow the mysterious wolf.
 Warm it up and discover the final secret of the forest.

 ## Getting Started
 Download the project and open the included Unity project in the Winter/ subdirectory.